 This is the new Multiple Files feature which means you can now read an array of files.
 This will require a wildcard in the filename.
+If using directories, the amount of subdirectories is unlimited.

 Use Wildcard in Filename

 This option allows you use as random character sequence in the filename.
 Please note: this character can only be used in Filename and not in the filepath.